-- Fixed route service is relevant for areas meeting the population or employment density guidelines presented in Figure 1, with average population density above 10 people per acre or average employment density above five jobs per acre (combined population and employment densities can also be considered). - Deviated fixed-route (or flex-route) service is relevant for areas near or at fixed route service guidelines, that may be just beyond existing fixed routes, such that occasional route deviations may provide sufficient mobility to certain areas.
+- Local fixed route transit service is relevant for areas meeting the population or employment density guidelines presented in Figure 1, with average population density above 10 people per acre or average employment density above five jobs per acre (combined population and employment densities can also be considered). - Deviated fixed-route (or flex-route) service is relevant for lower-density areas that do not meet fixed route service guidelines, or that may be just beyond existing fixed routes, such that occasional route deviations may provide sufficient mobility to certain areas.
+(Although not the focus of this analysis, deviated services can be used to provide local access as part of an intercity, i.e., Community Connector, route.)
 This service type can also include shared-ride shuttles, such as regularly scheduled trips between transit stops/stations and significant employment areas at key times of the day or trips with a demand-responsive element to major shopping and medical centers to help people meet non-work transportation needs on selected days/times.
-(CET currently provides demand-responsive service within Bend city limits to people will disabilities and low-income seniors.
-Demand-response service costs more to provide per trip, which limits the amount of service that can be provided.)
-New technology and service models may make it possible to expand the availability of services in this category. - Micromobility includes shared active transportation vehicles such as scooters and bicycles, possibly with electric assist motors; this service type may be considered for low density areas within 1 mile of a fixed route stop or development centers to increase the access area. - ▶ Mobility hubs may also be part of transit service and micromobility solutions in some areas. - Low stress active transportation networks may be sufficient in some areas just beyond the existing transit access area and are critical to support any public transportation services.
+(CET currently provides demand-responsive service costs more to provide per trip, which limits the amount of service that can be provided.)
+New technology and service models may make it possible to expand the availability of services in this category. - Micromobility includes shared active transportation vehicles such as scooters and bicycles, possibly with electric assist motors; this service type may be considered for low density areas within 1 mile of a fixed route stop or development centers to increase the access area. - Mobility hubs are places that provide connections between different types of transportation options, often including transit, micromobility, and on-demand services.
+Mobility hubs may be colocated with transit centers, secondary transit hubs, or places where routes intersect to facilitate easy transfers.
+Additional mobility options present at these hubs expand access to transit, and hubs typically include physical and digital information that makes access to these services seamless and easy-to-navigate. - ► Low stress active transportation networks are critical to providing access to public transportation services.
+In some areas that are served by existing routes, there are areas beyond a typical 1⁄4 to 1⁄2 mile walking distance of a transit stop where improved pedestrian and bicycle connections can expand access to existing transit stops.
+Improving walking and biking routes along and across roadways around bus stops makes it safer and more comfortable to access transit.